NataDeNata/WebPortfolio/README.md

-This is a WebPortfolio of three students in MAWD-12.
+This is a simple WebPortfolio of three students in MAWD-12.
 Members:
 Raniel Domigsi,
 Nathan Ngipol, and